github/docs/content/actions/managing-workflow-runs/downloading-workflow-artifacts.md

 ---
 title: Downloading workflow artifacts
 intro: You can download archived artifacts before they automatically expire.
+permissions: Authorized accounts with read access to a repository can download artifacts.
 versions:
   fpt: '*'
   ghes: '*'